 "I keep telling you you're brilliant, but you won't believe me."
 Kit finished putting away his gear and rose from Devraz' side.

 "So..."
 I tilted my head toward the battlefield.
 "Can they tell you where it is?"

-"They could, but won't.
-This'll be their last good meal for a long time, and they're not willing to interrupt it to talk to me."
+"They could, but they won't.
+This'll be their last good meal for a long time, and they're not willing to interrupt it to talk to me any more."